-To fulfill the obligation of the TxDOT-Provided Approvals to maintain current access during and after construction, Developer shall make reasonable efforts to minimize the inconvenience to vehicles, bicycles and pedestrians during the Term of Agreement.
-The Developer shall maintain access to adjacent properties during construction and ensure that visibility of businesses is maintained.
+To fulfill the obligation of the TxDOT-Provided Approvals to maintain current access during and after construction, Developer must make reasonable efforts to minimize the inconvenience to vehicles, bicycles and pedestrians during the Term of Agreement.
+Developer must maintain access to adjacent properties during construction and ensure that visibility of businesses is maintained.